top of page

 • Linkedin

-Michael is a researcher specializing in the philosophy of science, holding a PhD at the intersection of the philosophy of law and mathematical logic.
-He steers R&D's AI conceptualization and guides its research program, drawing on a diverse academic background in linguistics, literature, history, and law.
+Michael is a researcher specializing in the philosophy of science, with a PhD at the intersection of legal philosophy and mathematical logic.
+He leads R&D’s AI conceptualization and research strategy, bridging the normative and technological to anchor innovation in philosophical insight.

 sonja_kellner_1_1_format_m_edited_edited.jpg